 In that controversial epistle, commonly called First Corinthians, Paul deals with a variety of church problems.
-They were problems conveyed to the apostle via the reports of others (1 Corinthians 1:11), and concerning which the Corinthian saints had inquired of their “father” in the gospel (7:1; 4:15).
+They were problems conveyed to the apostle through the reports of others (1 Cor.
+1:11) and concerning which the Corinthian saints had inquired of their “father” in the gospel (1 Cor.
+7:1; 4:15).

-There were factions at Corinth that revolved around “hero” adulation, i.e., loyalty to men (1:12).
+There were factions at Corinth that revolved around hero adulation (i.e., loyalty to men, 1 Cor.
+1:12).
 Some were infected with jealousy and strife and were hardly discernible from the wranglers of the world.
-There were insensitive people who pursued their differences in the civil courts, much to the embarrassment of the cause of Christ (6:1ff).
+There were insensitive people who pursued their differences in the civil courts, much to the embarrassment of the cause of Christ (1 Cor.
+6:1ff).

-Some brethren had little regard for the consciences of the weak, insisting on their “liberty,” and wounding others, e.g., in the matter of eating meats (8:1ff).
-Those who were more affluent discriminated against the poor in those “love feasts” that characterized the Corinthian assemblies (11:20).
+Some brethren had little regard for those with weak consciences, insisting on their liberty and wounding others (e.g., eating meat; cf. 1 Cor.
+8:1ff).
+Those who were more affluent discriminated against the poor in those “love feasts” that characterized the Corinthian assemblies (1 Cor.
+11:20).
 The context of chapters 12-14 suggests there was discord as a result of the abuse of spiritual gifts.
-Some denied the doctrine of the bodily resurrection at the end of time, while others maintained it (15:12).
-This was a church riddled with division.
+Some denied the doctrine of the bodily resurrection at the end of time, while others maintained it (1 Cor.
+15:12).

 It is out of this background that one of the most intriguing passages in the entire letter arises — one that appears to be so out of harmony with New Testament teaching.

 So what is the significance of this passage, which has been characterized as “one of the true puzzles in the letter” (Fee, p.
 538)?

 First of all, this was not a situation of which the apostle approved.
 He plainly says “I praise you not,” which is the equivalent of declaring: “I condemn your conduct.”

 schisma) among them.
-In a literal sense the term can suggest that which is torn (cf. Mark 2:21; 15:38).
-Three times the word is used in this letter to denote the fragmented state of the Corinthian congregation (1:10; 11:18; 12:25).
+In a literal sense, the term can suggest that which is torn (cf. Mk.
+2:21; 15:38).
+Three times the word is used in this letter to denote the fragmented state of the Corinthian congregation (1 Cor.
+1:10; 11:18; 12:25).
 The present tense form “exist” suggests the constant state of agitation that prevailed in Corinth.